Export Credit Guarantee operations

 When Finnvera covers only the political risks involved, the commercial risks associated with the buyer, the borrower or the guarantor are not covered.

-Political risks are assessed by continuously following the creditworthiness of the countries with political risk.
+Political risks are assessed by continuously following the creditworthiness of the countries with political risk (Country policy).
 The term political risk refers to all factors or events which influence the country's economy, internal stability and international relations.

 Political risk may materialise as the consequence of a long course of events, or may result from internal or external economic and political shocks.
 Political risks are assessed according to the following criteria:

 Commercial risks arise from foreign banks, companies or project companies.
 Typical commercial risks include the buyer's, borrower's or guarantor's insolvency or unwillingness to pay its debt.